JeBenzon/Recommender-Systems/README.md

 Implementation of a recommender system in a web application.

 ## Running the program
-The program is available on [this link](http://130.226.98.22:3000/) If the website is not running/responding, try running the website as a localhost.
+The program is available on [this link](http://130.226.98.22:3000/).
+If the website is not running/responding, try running the website as a localhost.
 Read more below.
 To run the program, you will need NodeJS installed on your system.

 ### Installation of Node
 NodeJS can be installed from their [official website](https://nodejs.org/en/download/).
 This will be used to install the modules necessary for our project.
 You can type `node` in your terminal, to see if NodeJS is installed correctly.
-If NodeJS, responds with a "Welcome to Node.js vXX", NodeJS is installed correctly.
+If NodeJS, responds with a *"Welcome to Node.js v..."*, NodeJS is installed correctly.

-### Running the server on a localhost (*Only if the server is not running on http://130.226.98.22:3000/)
+### Running the server on a localhost (If the server is not running on [this link](http://130.226.98.22:3000/))
 Open up a terminal, in the root of `Recommender-Systems`-folder.
 Agian, make sure you have NodeJS installed correctly.
 We prefer to run the program in VisualStudio Code, with integrated terminal.
 1. The C-file, `knn.c` has to be compiled.
-⋅⋅1.
-Our program will try to determine what OS you are running, so no need to do anything else.
+⋅⋅⋅Our program will try to determine what OS you are running, so no need to do anything else.
 2. If not done already, type: `npm install` to install necessary modules for the website to run.
-⋅⋅2.
-Alternatively, you can install main modules induvially by typing: `npm install express` and `npm install socket.io` in your terminal.
+⋅⋅⋅Alternatively, you can install main modules induvially by typing: `npm install express` and `npm install socket.io` in your terminal.
 3. In your terminal, type: `node ./src/server.js` (make sure you are in the root of the file directory)
 4. In your webrowser and enter `http://localhost:3000/`
 5. You are now good to go, enjoy!